DMVis/DMVis/documentation/utils/Context.md

 # Context

 The Visualisation Context facilitates the management and update of visualisation contexts.
-It provides a set of functions to set, update, and retrieve context options through a shared VisualisationStore object.
+It provides functions to set, update, and retrieve context options through a shared VisualisationStore object.

 ## Table of Contents